2021 Pakistan Super League: Referees

-Promotion in the media
+Marketing

 Anthems

 The league was promoted on social media with the hashtags #MatchDikhao, #HBLPSL6 and the hashtag of the official anthem #GrooveMera by Naseebo Lal, Aima Baig and Young Stunners.

 For the first time, five more tracks were released on the cricket album called HBL PSL Taranay.

 Opening ceremony

 The ceremony was telecast as a virtual opening programme after being recorded in Istanbul, Turkey, instead of having a live ceremony at the stadium because of the pandemic.
 The artists' line up included Atif Aslam and the performers of the official anthem.

 COVID-19 pandemic impact

 The day before the tournament was due to start, Wahab Riaz and Daren Sammy, both of Peshawar Zalmi, were put in isolation after they met with team owner Javed Afridi, who was not part of the bubble.
 However, after they both received results of a negative COVID test, they were allowed to rejoin the side.

 On 1 March, Fawad Ahmed of Islamabad United was reported to have tested positive for COVID-19, which led to the postponement of their match against Quetta Gladiators by one day.
 On 4 March, it was reported that three more players had tested positive, including Tom Banton and a support staff member.
 Later that day, it was announced that the tournament had been suspended after seven new cases were reported.
 Dr Sohail Saleem, Head of the Medical Panel, submitted his resignation to chairman Ehsan Mani following increasing criticism over the abrupt postponement of the tournament.

 After the postponement, the PCB formed a two-member fact-finding committee to investigate the causes behind the bio-secure bubble breaches.